Skip to main content

 What is VisiData

 VisiData is an interactive multitool for tabular data that runs entirely in your terminal.
-It reads virtually any structured data format, presents it as a navigable spreadsheet-like sheet, and lets you reshape, filter, and analyze data using only keyboard commands.
+It reads virtually any structured data format, presents it as a navigable spreadsheet-like sheet, and lets you reshape, filter, and analyze data using only keyboard commands — no mouse, no GUI, no waiting.

 Learning Focus